shravan1999/CS112-Projects/README.md

 **1. Expression Evaluator:**

-  ..*Purpose: Evaluates an expression that is inputted by the user.
+  * Purpose: Evaluates an expression that is inputted by the user.
            The user can also specify variables and their values.

-  ..*Input -> Expression of any length
+  * Input -> Expression of any length
-  ..*Output -> Value of expression
+  * Output -> Value of expression

-  ..*Just an example input: 75 * (A + 52 * 2) - 2 / (6 + 2 - B * (C * A * B) / 5))
+  * Just an example input: 75 * (A + 52 * 2) - 2 / (6 + 2 - B * (C * A * B) / 5))

 **2. Friends**

-  ..*Purpose: Create a Graph structure representing connections between "friends".
+  * Purpose: Create a Graph structure representing connections between "friends".
              Shortest path to get from one person to another person in terms of number of connections.
              Can find cliques or a group of friends seperated from all others by school.
              Identifies "connector" people, which are people who can isolate some friends from everyone else if they are removed.

-  ..*Input -> Text file containing data formatted to create a graph ..*Output -> Shortest path, cliques, or connectors in graph
+  * Input -> Text file containing data formatted to create a graph
+  * Output -> Shortest path, cliques, or connectors in graph

 **3. Little Search Engine**

-  ..*Purpose: Allows the user to identify which documents contain the most uses of two specified words.
+  * Purpose: Allows the user to identify which documents contain the most uses of two specified words.
            Utilizes a hashtable to keep track of word frequencies and the documents in which they are contained.

-  ..*Input -> Two words
+  * Input -> Two words
-  ..*Output -> List of documents where the specified words appear, sorted by frequency of occurance
+  * Output -> List of documents where the specified words appear, sorted by frequency of occurance

 **4. Trie**

-  ..*Purpose: Use a tree like structure to store prefixes of words, and generate an "autocomplete" list when given a prefix
+  * Purpose: Use a tree like structure to store prefixes of words, and generate an "autocomplete" list when given a prefix

-  ..*Input -> A word prefix
+  * Input -> A word prefix
-  ..*Output -> List of all words in the tree that start with that prefix
+  * Output -> List of all words in the tree that start with that prefix